KristoffBlackman/Pokedex/README.md

-# mod-2-project-pokedex
+# Pokedex
-created a pokedex that renders organized pokemon information from the pokemon API.
+created a pokedex using HTML, CSS, JS and React that renders organized pokemon information from the pokemon API.